Split payments automatically

 When accepting an online payment, you can split the payment amount between the balance accounts in your platform.
-This allows you to separately book the sale amount, commission, transaction fees, and remainder.
+This allows you to separately book the sale amount, your platform's commission, transaction fees, and remainder.

 |account||The account that will receive (or be charged) the split amount.
 This is the

-Here is an example of how you can split the payment amount at the time of payment, when a customer pays for goods worth EUR 400.00.
+Here is an example of how you can split the payment amount at the time of payment, when a customer pays EUR 400.00.

-- EUR 4.00 goes to your liable balance account as your platform's commission.
+- EUR 4.00 is booked to your liable balance account as your platform's commission.